Actions

 .
 It is also possible to retrieve whether a window has input focus, using the GLFW_FOCUSED

-It is possible to set up a callback to get notified when a window gains or loses input focus.
+It is possible to to get notified when a window gains or loses input focus.